KaiTries/exercise-7/SOLUTION.md

 * Make sure to paste the att48.tsp file into the same folder as the .exe, since it expects the problem file to be in the same folder otherwise it wont find it.
 * If you have an incompatible operating systems for the binaries you have to compile the program yourself.
+* Make sur your terminal is wide enough since!
+The program reprints 3 lines so if it displays more than 3 lines it will mess up the reprint!

 ## Optimizations - C++
 Because it was still slow i decided to rewrite the source code in c++.
 To try out the c++ version either just start the executable in the release package or compile like this: